 Academic and research interests

-Kate is undertaking PhD research on women’s collective activism in post conflict societies, to challenge violence against women and girls.
-The research focuses specifically on relational agency in women’s activism through and post conflict.
+Kate is undertaking doctoral research on women’s collective activism on violence against women and girls.
+The research provides a relational analysis of women’s anti-violence activism in post conflict Namibia and Northern Ireland.
 A fuller range of academic interests are indicated in Kate’s conference presentations and publications.